 Students in this course will study the techniques for protecting data within a computer and protecting data as it moves through a network.
 Data and system security and reliability will be considered in a distributed environment.
 Topics will include encryption, authentication and digital signatures, threats to the computer system, and system reliability.
 Prerequisites: COSC 1560 Computer programming II and junior standing.

 Introduction and the course overview.
 Information – crown jewels that need protection.
 Define Information Security.
 What is the value of information?
 Introduce information classification concepts.
 Introduce principles for protecting Confidentiality, Integrity and Availability of information.
 Define Personally Identifiable Information (PII).
 Introduce concepts of assuring data privacy.

 Describe the threat environment: Attackers and their Attacks.

+The rule of law.
 Introduce Information security Governance Framework and Regulatory Compliance requirements.
 Focus on EU GDPR – privacy by design and the right to be forgotten.

 Introduction to cryptography: The Elements of Cryptography.
 Symmetric – private key cryptography, asymmetric – public key cryptography, cryptographically-secure pseudo-random number generator, secure one-way hash function (hands-on activity: Using encryption to preserve confidentiality and integrity of documents exchanged via e-mail) Public Key Infrastructure (PKI) and key management – Digital certificates, Digital Signatures (Practical demo: Using encryption to preserve integrity and confidentiality of electronic documents), Cryptography Standards.
 What is quantum cryptography?
 What is quantum computing resistant cryptography?

 Securing computer networks vs. securing data in transit: Protection of wired and wireless computer networks.
 Identification and mutual authentication of network components and network users.
 Detecting rogue network devices.
-(Hands-on activity: Setting up and protecting a wireless network) (Practical demo: Using a wireless network traffic analyzer/sniffer).
+(Hands-on activity: Setting up and protecting a wireless network and its users.)
+(Practical demo: Using a wireless network traffic analyzer/sniffer).
 Verifying security controls.
 Network segregation.